acumos/license-usage-manager/docs/developer-guide.rst

           - for constraint by count of users
         * - **restrict users** by the subscriber company
           - ``{"leftOperand": "lum:users", "operator": "lum:in", "rightOperand": ["alex", "justin", "michelle"]}``
-          - set of unique userIds comes from agreement-restriction
+          - set of unique userIds comes from **agreement-restriction**

 #. verifies **timing** of the right-to-use.
 Do not select the expired or not effective right-to-use - date in GMT timezone in ISO "CCYY-MM-DD" format

     .. list-table:: timing constraints on the right-to-use
-        :widths: 20 40 15
+        :widths: 20 40 30
         :header-rows: 1

         * - timing